puzzle/ansible-training/content/en/docs/04/04/_index.en.md

 * Install all needed packages to use ansible-pull
-* Use an `ansible-pull` command that uses the resources in the folder `resources/ansible-pull/` of our github repository located at `https://github.com/puzzle/ansible-techlab`.
+* Use an `ansible-pull` command that uses the resources in the folder `resources/ansible-pull/` of our GitHub repository located at `https://github.com/puzzle/ansible-techlab`.
 This command should do the following:
   * Apply the playbook `local.yml` located at the `resource/ansible-pull` folder and run it on all hosts in the inventory file `hosts`